XieX/xiecraft/_posts/2013-07-28-xies-mod-for-minecraft-162x.md

 ### [Download](/assets/files/downloads/releases/2013_Jul_28/Xie%27s%20Mod%20for%20Minecraft%201.6.2.zip)

-It took me a little longer than expected, though it was a relatively easy update - no really, it was super easy compared to 1.5!
-I had some deployment issues, and it took me a little while to figure out what to do with textures, but I got it sorted out.
-We still have to unzip the download into the ./mods/ directory, it'd be nice to just be able to copy in a zip or jar file, but there's a bit more work I'll have to do to get that to work.
+It took me a little longer than expected, though it was a relatively easy update - super easy compared to 1.5!
+But I had some deployment issues, and it took me a little while to figure out what to do with textures, but I got it sorted out.
+We still have to unzip the download into the ./mods/ directory, it'd be nice to just copy in a zip or jar file, but there's a bit more work I'll have to do to get there.

 Includes default farming content.